bethbecerra/adopt-me-app/README.md

 # Adopt me App

----
+Simple App for pet adoption.

-This project was started as part of the [Frontend Masters](https://frontendmasters.com/courses/complete-react-v5/) course.
+This project was started as part of the [Complete React](https://frontendmasters.com/courses/complete-react-v5/) course.